xullnn/ls_pull_over_push/230/answers.md

 the event loop model consists of:
 - a main thread, which is the calling stack of synchronous functions
-- a scheduler, which is an API provided by browser to act as a timer and to schedule async functions
+- a scheduler, which is an API provided by browser to act as a timer and to schedule async function calls
 - a task queue, async functions(tasks) are pushed into here
   - tasks in here will only be executed if the main thread is clear